Skip to content

 It includes a JWTValidator class that handles token parsing,

 signature verification, and expiration checking.
-The implementation
+Tests cover valid tokens,

 expired tokens, invalid signatures, and malformed tokens.